Art at APL

 Rear View coincided with the installation of Kenneth Ragsdale’s “A Melody with Embedded Harmonies,” a temporary installation by artist Kenneth Ragsdale, made possible by an Upstate Coalition for a Fairgame Arts Grant.
 The installation was extended due to the pandemic.

-Picture This June 7 through November 2, 2019
+June 7 through November 2, 2019

 Picture This was the first Opalka/Art at APL collaboration.
 Dive into any good book and vivid imagery appears in the your mind.
 Great authors use words to create new worlds, guiding readers through carefully chosen descriptions, metaphors, and the rhythms of language.
 Similarly, artists can create stories and characters through pictures, using color, style, and scenery to suggest imagined places and narratives.
 In both cases, the reader (or viewer) plays a part in the creation of the fictional world.